Humairah1108/Laravel-Framework/README.md

 First attempt
 Web-Centric Computing Module
 Year 2 CS
-Learned the concepts of the MVC Architecture for building applications
+Learned the concepts of the MVC Architecture for building web applications
 ```